 - What is the dosage of the medication?

-- How often should I be taking these medications?
+- How often should I take these medications?

 - How soon should I expect to see resolution in symptoms?